 Cost driver 6: adjustment, repair and re-verification

-How CMM and large-equipment calibration pricing differs
+How CMM and large-equipment pricing differs

 How to budget sensibly

-• List every dimensional and torque instrument by type, range and required tolerance before requesting quotes — vague enquiries get vague, padded quotes.
+• List every dimensional and torque instrument by type, range and required tolerance before requesting quotes.
+Vague enquiries get vague, padded quotes.

 • Ask whether the quote is for accredited (ISO/IEC 17025) or non-accredited calibration, and confirm which one your quality system actually requires.

-• Batch instruments into one calibration visit or shipment where possible — most labs offer better per-unit pricing for volume.
+• Batch instruments into one calibration visit or shipment where possible.
+Most labs offer better per-unit pricing for volume.

 • Clarify whether adjustment and re-verification are included or billed separately if an instrument is found out of tolerance.